razshelia/razshelia/README.md

 </div>

 <p align="center">
-  I am an IT undergraduate who loves bringing ideas to life through code.
+  I am an IT undergraduate who so in love bringing ideas to life through code.
 Currently exploring everything from structured programming to network infrastructure, making sure every little detail is perfectly in sync! 🍰💻
 </p>

 ---